 Priceonomics did some in-depth research into the cost of Airbnb vs hotels.
 It found that hotels were more expensive.

 In its research, the site looked at all major cities in the U.S. It compared the cost of a hotel to the cost of renting an apartment from Airbnb.
 On average, Airbnb apartment rentals cost 21.2% less than staying at a hotel.

 And, if you only rent a private room from Airbnb, it costs 49.5% less.

 So, with Airbnb, you can you rent an entire apartment for less than the cost of a hotel!

-And, these are some of the things that I’ve found can substantially cut the cost of your trip.
+And, these are some of the things I’ve found that can save you a lot of money on your vacation.